FaboBence/HackMarathon_MechaHU_1/README.md

 The core of the project is the **Latent Factor Collaborative Filtering algorithm**, which uses **matrix multipilication** to rank the restaurants in the database.
 We have two matrices (one for the restaurants and one for the participants) with the same columns of attributes like cheap, expensive, american food, fish, pork, etc., where each restaurant and participant has a value of 1 or 0 assigned to these fields, depending on whether the feature is true or false.
 Then we **normalize** the participant matrix with the number of votes given to **prevent various problematic phenomena**, like reacting with no or with all emojis to a message, which could distort the voting results.
 Finally, the participant and restaurant matrices are multiplied, then the achieved points of each restaurant are summed up to create the final ranking.
 The algorithm can be fine tuned by adding some **coefficients or factors**.

-After finishing with the evaluation, the bot is going to list the most suitable restaurants and also reveal the best time to have lunch together, based on the average of incoming votes.
+After finishing with the evaluation, the bot is going to list the most suitable restaurants and also reveal the **best time to have lunch together**, based on the average of incoming votes.
 "All you have to do now is simply grab your phones and order your meal!"
 This prototype uses a database created by us to select the restaurants, if you want to get relevant results you'll have to manually add your nearby restaurants to the database!
 All emojis and questions can be customized in the *"HackMarathon1.py"* file.
 ## How to try